 a) The phrase "veteran of war" requires a showing that the deceased was in service in the US Armed Forces during a war period.
 The phrase "Mexican border service" means active service during the period beginning 1/1/1911 to 4/5/1917, in Mexico, on the borders thereof, or in the waters adjacent thereto.
 The phrase "service after January 31, 1955" relates to veterans with active military, naval, or air service after that date.

-c) The phrase "at lease one enlistment" is construed to include service of a commissioned officer whose service, computed from date of entrance into commissioned status to date of separation from service, terminated under honorable conditions, and in all cases, relates to peacetime service before June 27, 1950.
+c) The phrase "at least one enlistment" is construed to include service of a commissioned officer whose service, computed from the date of entrance into the commissioned status to the date of separation from service, terminated under honorable conditions, and in all cases, relates to peacetime service before June 27, 1950.

-e) Issue of flag in in-service cases is required only when the deceased was interred outside the United States, or remains not recovered, or where service department cannot supply flag in time for burial.
+e) Issue of the flag in in-service cases is required only when the deceased was interred outside the United States or remains not recovered, or where the service department cannot supply the flag in time for burial.
 An explanation should be included on the VA Form 2008 under "Remarks".